 I was watching Oprah and her guest Dr. said that soaking your feet in tea (just the regular orange pekoe kind, not green or herbal) will get rid of foot odor.
 A guest tried it for 2 weeks and said it worked like a charm.
 Hope this helps!

 The tea thing is wonderful and my dh swears by it.
 He leaves the bags in the water and as he soaks he rubs the bottom and sides of his feet across them, says it is a great exfolient for the dry skin he gets on his soles and heels.
-Keeps one cheap plastic tub soley for foot soaking and washes it thoroughly with vinegar after each use and lets it air-dry.

 Lotrimin spray helps awfully well.
 Only after about a week or two the smell clears up. it even makes calluses, cuts, dry and peel skin go away.
+My husband had the same problem and it is gone completely, now.
+It is an athletes foot treatment but works fine for smelly feet.

 My Dad had that problem for years and Mom read about taking Zinc tablets.
 Trust me, as kids, we definately noticed the difference and he hasn't had any problems in 20 years.
 Good Luck!